Fuyukai/pg-purepy/docs/api-midlevel.rst

 that resemble DBAPI.
 These two functions are likely the two most useful functions when querying, but they are both *eager* functions and load the entire returned dataset into memory at once.

-.. automethod:: pg_purepy.AsyncPostgresConnection.fetch
+.. automethod:: pg_purepy.connection.AsyncPostgresConnection.fetch

-.. automethod:: pg_purepy.AsyncPostgresConnection.execute
+.. automethod:: pg_purepy.connection.AsyncPostgresConnection.execute

 For example, to insert some data, check how many rows were inserted, and verify it with a select: